Tax Heading link

 The University of Illinois at Chicago’s tax-exempt status does not extend to its registered student organizations or individual UIC students.

-This information is intended only for registered student organizations at the University of Illinois at Chicago.
+This information is intended only for registered student organizations at the University of Illinois Chicago (UIC).
 Although the information contained on this website is designed to offer general tax information, it is not a substitute for advice obtained from the Internal Revenue Service, Illinois Department of Revenue Services, or a qualified tax professional.
 The information provided on this website is subject to change (without notice) or further interpretation by the Internal Revenue Service or other tax authorities.

 Non-Profit & Tax-Exempt Status